Back to Ashtarak

 World Premiere

-The first official screening of Back to Ashtarak took place on September 1, 2022, and was hosted by Armenian Film Society.
-The event was completely sold out.
+Back to Ashtarak had its official premiere on September 1, 2022, hosted by the Armenian Film Society.
+The event was completely sold out, a humbling and unforgettable moment that marked the beginning of the film’s journey with audiences.

 Armenian Film Society Joins Back to Ashtarak as Executive Producer